olivatooo/wcn7850-hw2.0/README.md

 Basically I'm just using old atk11 drivers instead of atk12h.

 No, newer kernels and newers firmwares `don't work` with this motherboard.
-That's why I created this repository, to fix this exact problem
+That's why I created this repository, to fix this exact problem.
+Tested in `6.11.2-arch1-1`

 ## Is this repository for me?